Effect of Sodium Ascorbate and Ascorbic Acid Hydrogels on Microleakage of Composite Restorations after an Office Bleaching Protocol

-• Natallia Coelho de Moura Universidade de São Paulo
+• Natallia Coelho de Moura Departament of Biomaterials and Oral Biology, School of Dentistry, University of São Paulo

-• Celiane Mary Carneiro Tapety Universidade Federal do Ceará
+• Celiane Mary Carneiro Tapety Dentistry Course, Federal University of Ceará

-• Ezequias Costa Rodrigues Júnior Universidade Federal do Ceará
+• Ezequias Costa Rodrigues Júnior Dentistry Course, Federal University of Ceará

 DOI: